 - Direct Debit This is the most convenient payment choice.
 We can set up Direct Debits weekly, fortnightly, 4 weekly or monthly, to suit you.
-We can set this up over the phone. - Allpay Card You can also pay at any shop or Post Office displaying the PayPoint sign at no additional cost to you, or telephone Allpay.net 08445578321 24 hours a day to make a payment - Telephone Call our Customer Service team on (01224)548000 We accept payment by debit and credit cards. - Online If you log onto www.allpay.net or download the Allpay.net App for free - Over the Counter Visit our Westhill or Lossiemouth office.
-We take payments by cheque, cash or credit card. - Post You can send in a cheque or Postal Order but don't forget to put your name and address on the back.
-PLEASE DO NOT SEND US CASH IN THE POST. - Welfare Benefits If you are unemployed or on low income you may be entitled to claim Housing Benefit or Universal Credit.
+We can set this up over the phone. - Allpay Card You can also pay at any shop or Post Office displaying the PayPoint sign at no additional cost to you, or telephone Allpay.net 08445578321 24 hours a day to make a payment - Telephone Call our Customer Service team on (01224)548000 We accept payment by debit and credit cards. - Online If you log onto www.allpay.net or download the Allpay.net App for free - Post You can send in a cheque but don't forget to put your name and address on the back.
+PLEASE DO NOT SEND US CASH IN THE POST. - Welfare Benefits If you are unemployed or on a low income you may be entitled to claim Housing Benefit or Universal Credit.
 If you are in receipt of Housing Benefit, the responsibility to ensure that your rent is paid is with you, the tenant and not the Council's.